codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 For more advanced backup plan settings, like specifying various remote cloud-based storage providers for your backups, configuring notifications and other, please refer to [this](https://github.com/stefanprodan/mgob#configure) page

-To **deploy the backup manager** service, please select a correct kube context, where you have Codefresh on-premise installed and deploy backup-manager with the following command:
+To **deploy the backup manager** service, please select a correct kube context, where you have Codefresh on-premises installed and deploy backup-manager with the following command:

 ```
 kcfi deploy -c `your-CF-stage-dir/addons/backup-manager/config.yaml`